bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 <br>
 <br>
-## Registering properties using Bitmark SDK
+## Registering Bitmark Certificates using Bitmark SDK

 <br>
 >In this section we introduce a very simple way to register properties using **Bitmark JS SDK**.<br>